 - Ramp and Maintenance Safety (RMS).
 This course contributes to the Safety Management Systems Certificate Program by providing best safety practices for ramp and maintenance operations.
 Compliance with occupational safety requirements, maintenance resource management, and data collection and utilization are incorporated.
 The role of ramp and maintenance safety in establishing safety goals, a safety culture, audits and risk management are presented.

 - Practical System Safety (PSS).
-[1 week course] This course contributes to the Safety Management Systems Certificate Program by providing an in-depth review of tools and techniques used to evaluate operations, facilities, equipment, and life cycle activities as part of the risk management, safety audits and assessments, and hazard identification features of SMS.
+This course contributes to the Safety Management Systems Certificate Program by providing an in-depth review of tools and techniques used to evaluate operations, facilities, equipment, and life cycle activities as part of the risk management, safety audits and assessments, and hazard identification features of SMS.
 Tools presented include fault tree analysis, critical incident analysis, zonal analysis, and job hazard analysis.

-The SCSI Safety Management Systems Certificate Program consists of six courses – four required and two electives.
+The SCSI Safety Management Systems Certificate Program consists of six courses — two required and four electives.

 Once a participant has completed the two required courses plus the four electives, SCSI will award the Certificate in Safety Management Systems which will list the actual courses taken and acknowledge your achievement.

 SCSI will accept equivalent military or commercial courses from another provider on a case by case basis provided they integrate suitably with the SCSI approach.
-The SCSI instructional staff will evaluate requests for transfer of credit and a final decision will be made by the Dean of Training.
+The SCSI instructional staff will evaluate requests for transfer of credit and a final decision will be made by the Chief Learning Officer.
 SCSI will normally only recognize courses completed towards the certificate if they were taken within five years of the certificate date.
 Anyone wishing to apply for such credit should mail proof of completion (certificate or transcript) along with the category to be substituted, to SCSI.